 In Greek and Roman mythology, Castor and Pollux were twin brothers born to different fathers, one immortal (Zeus) and the other mortal (Tyndareus).
 They were the sons of the Spartan Queen Leda, wife of Tyndareus, and brothers of Helen of Troy and Clytemnestra, wife of Agamemnon, king of Mycenae.
 Pollux was the son of Zeus, who had seduced Leda in the form of a swan, and Castor was the mortal son of the Spartan king.

-When Castor was killed in a family feud, Pollux asked his father, the god Zeus, to keep the two of them together, and Zeus gave him the choice to either live on Mount Olympus or give his brother half his immortality.
+When Castor met his end in a family feud, Pollux asked his father, the god Zeus, to keep the two of them together, and Zeus gave him the choice to either live on Mount Olympus or give his brother half his immortality.
 Pollux chose the latter and Zeus granted the brothers an alternate immortality, allowing them to spend half their time on Olympus and the other half in Hades.
 He also turned the brothers into the constellation Gemini.
 The twins were considered patrons of sailors and travellers, to whom they granted favourable winds and help in distress.

 In Greek and Roman cultures, the twins are also known as the Dioscuri, Castores, Tyndaridae, Tyndarids and Gemini.
 They were later also associated with Hercules (Pollux) and Apollo (Castor).